Manishearth/manishearth.github.io/source/drafts/arenas.md

 Furthermore, there's a set of _really cool_ lifetime effects involved when implementing self-referential arenas, that I don't think have been written about before.

 I'm mostly writing this to talk about the cool lifetime effects, but I figured it's worth writing a general introduction that has something for all Rustaceans.
+If you know what arenas are and just want the cool lifetimes you can jump directly to [the section on implementing self-referential arenas][section-3].

+ [section-3]: #implementing-a-self-referential-arena

-# What's an arena?
+## What's an arena?

 An arena is essentially a way to group up allocations that are expected to have the same lifetime.
 Quite often you need to allocate a bunch of objects for the lifetime of an event, after which they can all be thrown away wholesale.
 It's inefficient to call into the system allocator each time, and far more preferable to _preallocate_ a bunch of memory for your objects, cleaning it all up at once once you're done with them as a whole.